 - Joint venture

 Job Creation – A key component to every successful EB-5 green card lies in the amount of employment developed as a result of investor’s contribution.
 In the span of two years, or depending on extenuating circumstances, the entrusted company must create or retain 10 full-time jobs for qualified United States workers.
 Employment that directly or indirectly is connected to the original investment can be considered full-time, depending on the company’s location in a TEA or regional center.

 Making a Difference

 Obtaining an EB-5 visa demands a considerable investment of time, money, and effort from every applicant.
-Since the program’s inception, Attorney Scott McVarish and the dedicated team at The Immigration Law Offices of Los Angeles, PC has assisted an untold amount of immigrants on the path to citizenship.
+Since the program’s inception, Attorney Linda Lee and the dedicated team at The Immigration Law Offices of Los Angeles, PC has assisted an untold amount of immigrants on the path to citizenship.
 Regardless of where you are in the process, from just beginning to investigate your TEA or regional center investment options to waiting for approval of your I-526 application, we can help.
-Call our office for a low-cost consultation at (310) 242-8936.
+Call our office for a consultation at (213) 375-4084.